xuanyuzhou98/SqueezeSegV2/README.md

 This repository contains a tensorflow implementation of SqueezeSegV2, an improved convolutional neural network model for LiDAR segmentation and unsupervised domain adaptation for road-object segmentation from a LiDAR point cloud.

 Please refer to our video for a high level introduction of this work: https://www.youtube.com/watch?v=ZitFO1_YpNM.
-For more details, please refer to our Spaper: https://arxiv.org/abs/1809.08495.
-For your reference, our previous SqueezeSegV1 paper: https://arxiv.org/abs/1710.07368.
+For more details, please refer to our SqueezeSegV2 paper: https://arxiv.org/abs/1809.08495.
+If you want to learn more about SqueezeSegV1, please refer to our paper: https://arxiv.org/abs/1710.07368.
 If you find this work useful for your research, please consider citing:

     @article{DBLP:journals/corr/abs-1809-08495,
       title     = {SqueezeSegV2: Improved Model Structure and Unsupervised Domain Adaptation